Part of The Pet Loss Support Series

 You do not have to find the right words alone

-This book gives you real conversation scripts, age-appropriate explanations, and gentle activities to help your child understand, grieve, and heal.
+This book gives you real conversation scripts, age-appropriate explanations, and gentle activities to help you support your child through grief, not push them past it.

 Many parents begin this book simply looking for the words to start the conversation.